-Government provision can increase consumption of a good to be at/closer to the socially optimal level if positive externalities exist.
+Government provision can increase consumption of a good to be at/closer to the socially optimal level, $0Q_s$ , if positive externalities exist.
+The government could provide these goods directly or they could pay private firms to do.

-In the situation of under-consumption of chicken pox vaccines, the government's provision can ensure sufficient vaccines are produced, which can then be offered free or subsidised in the government clinics.
-This will increase consumption of the vaccines such that it would be at/ closer to the socially optimal level of consumption, OQ_s .
+In the situation of under-consumption of chicken pox vaccines, through government's provision, it can ensure sufficient vaccines are produced, which can then be offered free or subsidised in the government polyclinics.
+This will increase consumption of the vaccines such that it would be at/ closer to the socially optimal level of consumption, $OQ_s$ .
+This would hence correct the market failure.